MenuFLIXANO

 The Firm (1989)

-A seemingly respectable estate agent leads a double life as the head of a vicious, well-organised gang of football hooligans. ...
+A seemingly respectable estate agent leads a double life as the head of a vicious, well-organised gang of football hooligans.
+When 'The Firm' decide to confront a rival gang, it ends in tragedy. ...

 Watch Now